England Phillips, K

 Last Visitors Ratings:

-coachESCalle5.0 (4)
+refereeEnglandMather1.3 (4)

-Kevin Mark Phillips (born 25 July 1973) is an English former professional footballer who was most recently the head coach of National League club AFC Fylde.
+Kevin Mark Phillips (born 25 July 1973) is an English former professional footballer who was most recently the head coach of National League North club AFC Fylde.
 A striker, Phillips started his career with Southampton but failed to make the first team and was released.
 He then signed for non-League side Baldock Town where he impressed, earning a move to Watford in 1994.
 In 1997, Phillips signed for First Division club Sunderland.
 In his first season he scored 35 goals in all competitions, the most goals in a season for a Sunderland player since the Second World War as well as being the league's top goalscorer.
 Phillips scored 23 goals in 26 league games in the following season as Sunderland were crowned champions of the First Division.
 He received his first call up to the England national team in 1999.
 In the 1999–2000 season, Phillips scored 30 Premier League goals to earn himself a place in the PFA Team of the Year.
 This goal tally earned him the Golden Boot award as well as the European Golden Shoe.
 He was the first Englishman to have won the award and remains the only one to achieve it in the Premier League.
 Wikipedia text is available under the terms of the GNU Free Documentation License - Full article

 Post Comment